-Surface water runoff will be managed in the form of settlement ponds.
+It is proposed to provide a clean water cut off drain to stop water running across construction areas and to discharge this to an adjacent stream.
+Drainage channels will collect runoff from the construction and development areas.
+These drainage channels will discharge to 2 no. dedicated Settlement Ponds constructed on site.
 2 no. settlement ponds will be constructed at the site.
 Pond 1, located to the North of the substation will have a capacity to treat approx. the first 20mm of rainfall on the 400kV substation building and the stone area of the site.
 Pond 2 will have capacity to treat the first 33mm of rainfall generated from the transformers bund and the 110kV Substation building.
 These will be installed before site clearance and earthworks.
 The settlement ponds will be comprised of a system of check dams which will further divide the ponds into primary, secondary and tertiary pond.
 The settlement ponds will be lined with geotextile material on a bed of 200mm of single size clean stone.
 The settlement ponds will have a permanent water depth of 300mm and a combined treatment volume of 180m3.
 The pond will provide suitable attenuation for the 100 year rainfall return period.
 The permanent water depth and treatment volume can be increased during the construction phase when silt generation is at its highest.
 Temporary drainage from the site berms will be provided via French Drains until the berms are vegetated.
 The berms will be surrounded by silt fences until vegetated.